jilavsky/SAXS_IgorCodeDocs/docs/source/Irena/DataManipulation.rst

 If you want to show only sample names, which do NOT contain some string (e.g., “Jong”), type in this field following string (without quotes) : “^((?!Jong).)\*$” Again, this is case sensitive.

-If you want to be more creative, you will need to become expert on Regular expressions.
-Google can help, I cannot
+If you want to be more creative, see notes below the listbox with some cheatsheet instructions.
+If you want more, you will need to become expert on Regular expressions.
+Google can help, I cannot...

 **Sort Folders** : This enables to sort the folder names using many different options.
 Hopefully, one is appropriate for your needs.
 If not, let me know and send me example of data, may be I can add it.

 **Sort USAXS/SAXS/WAXS data** button : On the APS 9ID USAXS the data are collected sequentially using relatively customary naming system and in this case it is possible for the code to identify (mostly) which Data 1 (USAXS) and Data 2 (SAXS or WAXS) belong together.
 This button will locate such pairs of data sets, reorder the listbox to show those at the top and select those, so these can be easily processed in batch.

-*More details*: On APS 9ID USAXS/SAXS/WAXS instrument, most of the time, we collect data using script generating code, which is given a sample name and told which segments to measure (USAXS, SAXS, and WAXS).
-Since the same code generates the commands sequence, names of the data are reliably the same.
-However, for historical reasons “order numbers” are expressed differently.
-Assume your sample is called SampleName, the USAXS adds “Sxyz\_” in front of the name (xyz is number), so it creates something like: S123\_SampleName.
-SAXS and WAXS add order number at the end of the name, so they create SampleName\_xzy as sample name.
-This guarantees uniqueness of the name.
-If the naming of the samples follows this logic, this button runs code which can identify the segments which have the same SampleName and pair them together.

-In case same SampleName is used multiple times (same sample was measured multiple times or user screwed up) first Sxzy\_SampleName will be paired with first SampleName\_xzy data sety, second with second etc. The order comes from order provided by user from the “Sort Folders”, so user needs to be sufficiently smart when using this tool.
+If USAXS/SAXS/WAXS data collection is done correctly, all three segments belonging to the same sample will have same "order" number - that is the "_0000" number which instrument attaches to user sample name.
+Note, that in Nika during reduction appends to the name segment designation similar to "_C" for circular average, "_u" for USAXS slit smeared data and "_270_30" for SAXS pinhole data.
+SOrting should manage this and still allign to the same lines appropriate names.
+User needs to check.

 Please check the “History area” in Igor pro (ctrl-J or cmd-J will get you command line and history area).
 The code will make record here on the matched and not matched data sets.
-Es in Nika for Q

 *It is unlikely data from any other source, than APS USAXS instrument, would work with this button.
 It is highly unlikely!*